LayerZero-Labs/lif3-endpoint/README.md

    Replace "Your mnemonic phrase here" with the actual mnemonic phrase of your deployer.
 This command will create `.env` files in the endpoint directories.

-3. Your environment is now set up and ready to use.

 ## Deployment:

 In `config.json` set the following values: